 Our health and well-being may be aggravated by mineral imbalances and toxic metal excesses, aggravating conditions including cardiovascular disease, high cholesterol, high blood pressure, migraines, learning difficulties and hyperactivity in children, to name just a few.

 HTMA (Hair Tissue Mineral Analysis) is a non-invasive cellular biopsy that measures the mineral composition in hair to reflect the level of nutrients and toxic elements in the body tissue.

 We use it to investigate your levels of 35 nutrient and toxic minerals, and over 25 important mineral ratios (minerals are things like calcium, magnesium, sodium, zinc, potassium etc.).

 WHY SHOULD I DO A HAIR TISSUE MINERAL ANALYSIS (HTMA)?

-Because knowing your mineral levels can tell us about heaps of stuff going on in your body and why your health might not be too hot right now.
+Because knowing your mineral levels can tell us about heaps of stuff going on in your body and why you’re feeling as you are both physically and emotionally.
 Here are some things we can look into…

-- how quickly or slowly your body is using things (your metabolic or oxidation rate) – it’s not healthy for this to be slow or fast, it’s important for it to be balanced,
+- how effectively your body is making energy (your metabolic or oxidation rate) – it’s not healthy for this to be slow or fast, it’s important for it to be balanced,

 - energy levels and fatigue